 Caroline has experience in a range of housing and property matters, including possession, injunction and disrepair claims.
 She has also issued claims on behalf of clients for breaches of the Equality Act, including racial and disability discrimination.
 She is also advising and representing some of those affected by the Grenfell Tower fire.

-Caroline has a special interest in homelessness law, particularly homeless appeals in the County Court.
+Caroline has a special interest in homelessness law, particularly homeless appeals in the county court.

-Caroline qualified in 2011 and joined Russell Cooke in 2016.
+Caroline qualified in 2011 and joined Russell-Cooke in 2016.
 She was promoted to senior associate in 2020.

-- Co Chair of the HLPA Annual Conference organising committee
+Chair of the HLPA meetings committee